jidris-spec/CHEF-SCHEDULE/README.md

 # CHEF-SCHEDULE
-It shows the chef what toicook
+It shows the chef what to cook